damphyr/gaudi/doc/CONFIGURATION.md

 Gaudi has a simple precedence system: Last one wins.

-Environment variables can be used to pass values to Gaudi.

 The 'last one wins' rule has one exception: compiler and linker options defined in program configuration files are *added* to the global compiler and linker options.
 The reason for this is to allow program specific settings (mostly defines) without duplicating all the options.

 ### Environment Variables